 Web Services Description Language (WSDL) is an XML document format used to describe services offered over the Web.
-WSDL is standardized by the World Wide Web Consortium (W3C).
-Artix currently supports revision 1.1.
-You can find the standard on the W3C website at http://www.w3.org/TR/wsdl.
+WSDL is standardized by the World Wide Web Consortium (W3C) and is currently at revision 1.1.
+You can find the standard on the W3C website at www.w3.org/TR/wsdl.